mdtanker/invert4geom/.github/CONTRIBUTING.md

 conda install mamba
 ```

-Then create the environment with the inclused Makefile commands:
+Then create the environment with the included Makefile commands:

 ```
 make create